 To fix liability the generator must return a signed copy of the Appendix MM3, as described in Section 9, along with the security amount and prior to the security deadline (typically 45 days prior to the start of the next security period).

-Once the Fixed Cancellation Charge has been selected, there is no option to revert back to an Actual Attributable Works cancellation profile.
+Once the Fixed Cancellation Charge has been selected, there is no option to revert back to an Actual Attributable Works cancellation profile. (note however the adjustment explained above that CMP447, if passed, allows for on implementation, for any relevant projects).

 Should a project be terminated, or reduce the capacity within their agreement, this fixed cancellation charge will not be reconciled; no refund will be given, and no further amounts will be invoiced.